Seven people displaced by Gering fire

 Around 8:15 p.m., dispatchers called out the Gering Fire Department to a fire at at 2015 Fourth Street.

-“We got dispatched to a structure with smoke coming out it,” Gering Fire Chief Nathan Flowers told the Gering Courier.
+“We got dispatched to a structure with smoke coming out it,” Gering Fire Chief Nathan Flowers told the Star-Herald.
 “When our units arrived, I noticed that we have a window that was open with black smoke and fire that was actually in the window.”

 Flowers said he then requested additional resources and automatic aid from the Scottsbluff Fire Department.